 What Is A Doula?

-Doulas are non-medical professionals trained to provide continuous physical, emotional and informational support to a woman and her partner before, during and after childbirth.
 This can apply to a woman planning a physiological birth, home birth, hospital birth or a planned caesarean.

 Obstetricians, midwives and nurses are responsible for monitoring labour, assessing the medical condition of the mother and baby and treating complications when they arise; but birth is also an emotional, energetic and spiritual experience with a long-term impact on a woman’s personal wellbeing.

-What Does The Research Say?
-Studies Have Shown…
+What Does the Research Say?

 The way a woman feels about her birth and the way she is treated during her labour and birth can and will have an enormous effect on her postpartum experiences, so Doulas ensure that the mother is feeling safe, calm, supported and respected.

-We will provide you with this research and show you how to present this to prospective clients, particularly the partners so they will see the key benefits of having you as their Doula and sharing in their birthing journey.
+We will provide you with this research and show you how to present this to prospective clients, particularly the partners so they will see the key benefits of having you as their doula and sharing in their birthing journey.

 Scroll to Top